GeneralBots/botbook/src/02-templates/gbai.md

 # .gbai Architecture

-**A bot is just a folder.** The `.gbai` extension marks a directory as a BotServer package containing everything needed to run a conversational AI bot - scripts, documents, configuration, and themes.
+**A bot is just a folder.** The `.gbai` extension marks a directory as a botserver package containing everything needed to run a conversational AI bot - scripts, documents, configuration, and themes.

 ## The Dead Simple Structure